recelsus/karing/docs/config.md

 # Configuration

 Karing ships with compiled defaults, so the binary starts without any JSON files.
 To customise Drogon listeners, TLS, or logging, pass `--config /path/to/karing.json` and point it to a Drogon-compatible JSON file (a sample lives at `config/karing.json` and is installed to `${prefix}/etc/karing/karing.json`).
 Only the keys present in that file override the defaults; unknown keys are ignored.
-Per-field precedence is: compiled defaults < config file (`--config`) < environment variables < CLI flags.
+Per-field precedence is: compiled defaults < environment variables < CLI flags (including `--config`).
+Field-specific CLI flags such as `--port` or `--limit` always win over values from `--config`.

 ## DB path defaults
 - Linux/macOS: `$XDG_DATA_HOME/karing/karing.db` or `~/.local/share/karing/karing.db`